 Note: For more information, refer to our guide to passwordless SSH.

 Use the -v option (verbose mode) to display detailed information about the SSH connection process.
-This is useful when troubleshooting connection problems or trying to understand what happens during the authentication and session setup.
+The option is useful for troubleshooting connection problems or understanding what happens during authentication and session setup.
 The syntax is:

 ssh -v [user]@[remote_host]